devsuyeb/Voucher-system-login-ESP8266-OpenWrt-Nodogsplash-/docs/installation_guide.md

 option sessiontimeout '1440'       # Total session timeout (24h)
 option checkinterval '300'         # Timeout check interval in seconds (5 minutes)

-5. Setup splash page HTML
+# 4. Setup splash page HTML
 Edit or replace the splash page: vi /etc/nodogsplash/htdocs/splash.html
 Edit the HTML and replace all code with the given HTML file.

-5. Restart Nodogsplash
+# 5. Restart Nodogsplash
 Apply your changes by restarting the service:

 /etc/init.d/nodogsplash restart

-8. Flash and configure your ESP8266
+# 6. Flash and configure your ESP8266
 Upload the Arduino sketch (firmware/voucher_login.ino) to your ESP8266 device.

 Make sure the ESP8266 firmware matches your OpenWrt IP and Nodogsplash setup.

+# 7. Add coupons
+visit 192.168.x.x/admin to add coupons find the ip from your router connected clients check which ip is got your ESP8266 Module

-9. Usage
+# 9. Usage
 When a client connects, they are redirected to the splash page.

 User inputs voucher code which is validated by the ESP8266.